 “Supported by an extract from one non-literary text and one from a literary work, students will offer a prepared response of 10 minutes, followed by 5 minutes of questions by the teacher, to the following prompt:

 Examine the ways in which the global issue of your choice is presented through the content and form of two of the texts that you have studied.
 (40 marks)“IB Language and Literature Guide

 The Diesel Advertising campaign would work very well as a non-literary text in your Individual Oral assessment.
 ‘Diesel’ and/or ‘Anomaly New York’, which is the marketing company commissioned to develop these ads, can be considered the author of these texts.
-They can be considered in the light of two Global Issues: Culture, Identity and Community and Art, Creativity and Imagination.
+They can be explored in the light of two Global Issues: Culture, Identity and Community and Art, Creativity and Imagination.
 Speak to your teacher about your ideas for pairing literary and non-literary texts in your Individual Oral.
 The following are suggestions you might like to consider when selecting paired texts, but speak to your teacher abut your choices as well:

 - Shakespeare’s The Merchant of Venice – look at the way the younger characters in the play are portrayed, particularly: Bassanio when he speaks and behaves in Act 1; Jessica’s character as portrayed in Act 2; Jessica and Lorenzo in Act 5, Scene 1.

 - Tsitsi Dangarembga’s Nervous Conditions – Tambu’s behaviour during Babamakuru’s homecoming in chapter 3, her interactions with Nyasha in chapters 4 – 5; Nyasha’s conflict with her father in chapter 6; Tambu’s homecoming in chapter 7.